-Formatting the CF rebuilds the FAT (file allocation table) and erases any audio or other data files present on the medium.
-While some PC utilities can recover files immediately after formatting the drive, consider that the files have been permanently erased.
-FAT32 volumes generated by the 722 may not be compatible with numerous consumer electronic devices, including entry-level digital cameras.
+Formatting the CF rebuilds the FAT (file allocation table) and erases all audio and data files present on the card.
+While some PC and Mac utilities can recover files immediately after formatting a CF card, consider that the files have been permanently erased.
+FAT32 volumes generated by the 744T may not be compatible with some consumer electronic devices, including entry-level digital cameras.

-After recording has stopped, it may take several seconds for the 722 to finish "housekeeping" on CF. When preparing to remove the CF, always observe the amber activity LED for the CF medium.
-If it is lit, wait until it goes out before removing the CF. If the CF is removed while the LED is lit, at the very least the file will be corrupted and there is a possibility of FAT corruption as well.
+After recording to CF has stopped, it may take several seconds for the 744T to finish "housekeeping" on CF. When preparing to remove the CF, always observe the amber CF activity LED.
+If it is lit, wait until it is off before removing the card.
+If the CF is removed while the LED is lit, at the very least the file will be corrupted and there is a possibility of FAT corruption as well.

-Testing
+Speed Testing

-CF cards varied widely in their write/read throughput.
+CF cards varied widely in their read and write throughput.
 Later generation "24x" and greater CF cards can reliably read and write multi-track, high sample rate audio.
-The 722 includes a drive speed test to measure the throughput speed of CF medium.
-Measured numbers greater than 3000 KB/s can reliably write 24/192 audio.
+The 744T includes a drive speed test to measure the throughput speed of CF medium.